-Briefly, to achieve high throughput, all VMs in (1K, 1K) need to perform fast I/O processing, which results in higher interference in CPU scheduling and lower throughput performance shown in Figure 4.
+Briefly, to achieve high throughput, all VMs in (1K, 1K) need to perform fast I/O processing, which results in higher interference in CPU scheduling and lower throughput performance shown in Fig. 4.

 By analyzing throughput interference in combinations of (100K, 100K) and (1K, 1K) on Platform I, we understand that frequent memory page exchange in I/O channel leads to severe CPU contention among VMs in (1K, 1K), while (100K, 100K) combination incurs higher event and switch costs in VMM and Dom0, leading to high level of network contention.
 In comparison, the combination of (1K, 100K) founds a balance to achieve higher throughput with load rate increasing.
-Concretely, comparing with (1K, 1K)\1K, Dom0 and VM1 (i.e., (1K, 100K)\1K) experience blocked state infrequently and shorter waiting time, finally allocated over 10% additional CPU resource (Figure 10 and Figure 13).
-Comparing with (100K, 100K)\100K, for (1K, 100K)\100K, VM2 is blocked frequently and waiting longer to reduce event and switch costs (Figure 11 and Figure 14).
-Finally, page exchanges become more efficient under high load rate (Figure 8) and Dom0 is better utilized.
+Concretely, comparing with (1K, 1K)1K, Dom0 and VM1 (i.e., (1K, 100K)1K) experience blocked state infrequently and shorter waiting time, finally allocated over 10 percent additional CPU resource (see Figs. 10 and 13).
+Comparing with (100K, 100K)100K, for (1K, 100K)100K, VM2 is blocked frequently and waiting longer to reduce event and switch costs (see Figs. 11 and 14).
+Finally, page exchanges become more efficient under high load rate (see Fig. 8) and Dom0 is better utilized.